How to bring some seasonal magic to your expat posting in Abu Dhabi

 Ritz Carlton – Giornotte

-A spectacular spread across Giornotte Restaurant, through to their lavish dessert room, including Santa arriving on camelback, live entertainment and a kids magic show.
+A spectacular spread across Giornotte Restaurant including turkey and Wagyu beef through to lavish desserts.
+Santa will also be making an appearance – in previous years he arrived on camelback!
 As well as all the traditional Christmas trimmings, don’t forget they also have Abu Dhabi’s finest cheese room!

 Timing: 1pm to 4pm